 The cancer is found in the bone or soft tissue where it began and may have spread to nearby tissue, including nearby lymph nodes.

 The cancer has spread from the bone or soft tissue where it began to other parts of the body.
-In Ewing tumor of bone, the cancer most often spreads to the lung, other bones, and bone marrow.
+In Ewing sarcoma of bone, the cancer most often spreads to the lung, other bones, and bone marrow.

 The cancer has recurred (come back) after it has been treated.
 The cancer may come back in the bone or soft tissue where it began or in another part of the body.

-Radiation therapy is a cancer treatment that uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
-External radiation therapy uses a machine outside the body to send radiation toward the area of the body with cancer.
+Radiation therapy uses high-energy x-rays or other types of radiation to kill cancer cells or keep them from growing.
+Ewing sarcoma is treated with external beam radiation therapy.
+This type of therapy uses a machine outside the body to send radiation toward the area of the body with cancer.

 Radiation therapy is used when the tumor cannot be removed by surgery or when surgery to remove the tumor will affect important body functions or the way the child will look.
 It may be used to make the tumor smaller and decrease the amount of tissue that needs to be removed during surgery.
 It may also be used to treat any tumor that remains after surgery and tumors that have spread to other parts of the body.